pnfo/sinhala-tts-dataset/README.md

 The first version of this dataset contained around 7 hours of speech from a single speaker.
 It has since been moved to the `old dataset` folder

 See LICENSE.txt file for license information.
-GPL
+GPL.
+The voices belong to a respected buddhist monk and and a lady who donated their voices.
+Therefore permission is only granted for non-obscene, non-offensive speech generation.

 If you have any questions or want to share your TTS training results contact me.